-After the PF has completed the Passenger Safety Briefing, a crewmember shall pass thru the cabin from the main cabin door to his / her cockpit seat.
-This crewmember will check to make sure that exit seat criteria have been complied with for all exit rows, all personal items are stowed, electronic devices have been turned off and stowed, passengers have their seat belts fastened, unoccupied seats have the belts crossed so not to interfere with crewmembers in the performance of their duties, also verify that carry on items located in an emergency exit row are stowed in a way to not impede access and or egress from an emergency exit, and that the cabin is ready for taxi and takeoff.
+After the PF has completed the Passenger Safety Briefing, he/she shall pass thru the cabin from the main cabin door to his / her cockpit seat.
+Pilot will check to make sure that exit seat criteria have been complied with for all exit rows, all personal items are stowed, electronic devices have been turned off and stowed, passengers have their seat belts fastened, unoccupied seats have the belts crossed so not to interfere with the pilot in the performance of their duties.

-Before each landing the Pilot in Command or First Officer shall announce that if they have removed any items to secure them at this time, to recheck that their seat belts are securely fastened and instruct them to turn off and cellular phones.
+Before each landing the Pilot in Command or First Officer shall announce that if they have removed any items to secure them at this time, to recheck that their seat belts are securely fastened.

 After landing and secure at the gate or dock with engines off the first officer will thank the passengers for their travel and advise them to watch their heads on their way out.
 Assist passengers with special needs and those with disabilities as they disembark the aircraft.
-A crewmember shall stand at the bottom of the ramp / stairs and maintain control of passengers until the time that the last passenger has disembarked the aircraft.
+The pilot shall stand at the bottom of the ramp / stairs and maintain control of passengers until the time that the last passenger has disembarked the aircraft.
 After the last passenger has disembarked the aircraft it becomes the responsibility of station personnel to maintain passenger control.

-For passengers who do not follow crewmember instructions, or placards prior to engine start it is important that they be reminded that it is a requirement for them to follow all instructions.
-Should a passenger continue to ignore crewmember requests; a Customer Service Agent should be brought to that aircraft to communicate with the passenger and if necessary remove them from the flight and provide the flight crew with corrected documentation.
+For passengers who do not follow instructions, the passenger and if necessary remove them from the flight and provide the flight crew with corrected documentation.

-For passengers who do not follow crewmember instructions or placards after engine start, during taxi, takeoff, cruise or landing it is imperative that the flight crew first fly the aircraft.
+For passengers who do not follow the pilot instructions or placards after engine start, during taxi, takeoff, cruise or landing it is imperative that the flight crew first fly the aircraft.

 If a passenger does not cooperate during taxi the aircraft should be stopped until that passenger complies and should it become necessary the aircraft be taxied back to the departure point for further coordination with Customer Service.
 During any portion of flight, a crew who faces a disruptive or uncooperative passenger should land as soon as practical.
 For passengers experiencing a medical emergency (heart attack, seizures, allergic reactions) the crew should attempt to see if there is any other passenger who is willing and able to provide aid.
-They should then coordinate for medical aid at the next suitable airport and land immediately.
+They should then coordinate for medical aid at the nextsuitable airport and land immediately.

 10.18.
-FLIGHT DECK PROCEDURES
+FLIGHT DECK PROCEDURES10.18.1.

-10.18.1.
 Manipulation of Controls (CASR 135.545)